ourcodeorg/ourcode/README.md

 If these techniques do not work on your windows pc, try the following:

 - In the cygwin terminal, run `make` to migrate the db.
-- Run `make windows` to start the backend server.
+- Run `make windows` to start the db and backend server.
 - Open a new tab and run `make frontend` to start the frontend server.

 ## Coding Guidelines